 All dog fighting issues can be sent by PM here

 The Anti-DogFighting Campaign looks great – but the main contact numbers are US, UK and Australia.
 They’d certainly be able to give advice generally, but I’m not sure how much direct help they’d be in Ireland.
 However, it’s well worth getting in touch with the UK branch for advice.
-In Ireland the organisation to call is the ISPCA Animal Cruelty Line.
+In Ireland the organisation to contact is the ISPCA Animal Cruelty Line.
 However, as far as I’m aware, there’s no internet animal cruelty official organisation – the ISPCA ought to cover it, but I’m not sure exactly what they’d do being understaffed enough for all the normal ‘real life’ stuff.

 While the cruelty endemic in hunting, fishing and coursing is legal in Ireland (see our article), dog fighting is NOT.
 In terms of dog fighting in real life, I know the ISPCA are very, very keen to find, stop and prosecute offenders – but finding people to report them is very hard.
 Without people taking responsibility and reporting what they know there’s very little the inspectors can do.
 If you know anything, get in touch with the ISPCA.
 Make a difference.